 However, the biggest challenge occurs when it comes to hankos.
 Hikaru Sakamoto’s tactic from the 1960s continues working, and these days people continue to buy ivory hankos.
 Some hanko manufacturers cite Japanese traditions when making hanko (despite ivory being used to make hankos being introduced in the 60s), and some even blindly belief that the ivory they use comes from elephants that had died of natural causes.
 Ergo, they think their actions do not contribute to the poaching of elephants.

-In 2019, Japan has decided to tighten its laws, announcing a carbon dating requirement to whole tusks registered after July 1 (thus leaving behind the 170 tons of tusks already stockpiled in Japan).
+In 2019, Japan decided to tighten its laws, announcing a carbon dating requirement to whole tusks registered after July 1, 2019 (thus leaving behind the 170 tons of tusks already stockpiled in Japan).
 These measures proposed by the Ministry of the Environment are meant to close some of the loopholes.
 However, experts argue that the measures won’t actually do anything.
 Masayuki Sakamoto, executive director of JETF mentions that ivory dealers are very clever, and thus are already prepared for the change.
 Experts, Masayuki Sakamoto included, mention that the Japanese government should not be praised for what they say as a very ineffective solution that won’t actually do anything to protect elephants and stop illegal activities.
 To put it simply, the only thing Japan should do is join countries like China and ban all ivory products.

 The pressure to make retailers stop selling ivory hankos keeps increasing, particularly since the Tokyo Olympics will take place next year.
 If Japan takes no action in banning the sell of ivory products, tourists will be able to buy ivory hankos and other products and then taking them illegally to their respective countries.